ghoti143/bible-study/memory-verses.md

 ## Matthew 18:15-22

-15 "If your brother sins against you, go and tell him his fault, between you and him alone.
+"If your brother sins against you, go and tell him his fault, between you and him alone.
 If he listens to you, you have gained your brother.
-16 But if he does not listen, take one or two others along with you, that every charge may be established by the evidence of two or three witnesses.
-17 If he refuses to listen to them, tell it to the church.
+But if he does not listen, take one or two others along with you, that every charge may be established by the evidence of two or three witnesses.
+If he refuses to listen to them, tell it to the church.
 And if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.
-18 Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.
-19 Again I say to you, if two of you agree on earth about anything they ask, it will be done for them by my Father in heaven.
-20 For where two or three are gathered in my name, there am I among them."
+Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.
+Again I say to you, if two of you agree on earth about anything they ask, it will be done for them by my Father in heaven.
+For where two or three are gathered in my name, there am I among them."

-21 Then Peter came up and said to him, "Lord, how often will my brother sin against me, and I forgive him?
+Then Peter came up and said to him, "Lord, how often will my brother sin against me, and I forgive him?
 As many as seven times?"

-22 Jesus said to him, "I do not say to you seven times, but seventy-seven times.
+Jesus said to him, "I do not say to you seven times, but seventy-seven times.

+## 2 Corinthians 3:1-6
+Are we beginning to commend ourselves again?
+Or do we need, as some do, letters of recommendation to you, or from you?
+You yourselves are our letter of recommendation, written on our hearts, to be known and read by all.
+And you show that you are a letter from Christ delivered by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts.

+Such is the confidence that we have through Christ toward God.
+Not that we are sufficient in ourselves to claim anything as coming from us, but our sufficiency is from God, who has made us sufficient to be ministers of a new covenant, not of the letter but of the Spirit.
+For the letter kills, but the Spirit gives life.